Meghss-10/Zomato/README.md

 # Zomato clone

-Food Express is a restaurant discovery app built using React, designed to showcase restaurants based on your location.
+Zomato is a restaurant discovery app built using React, designed to showcase restaurants based on your location.
 This project leverages Swiggy's live API, enabling a seamless user experience with a config-driven UI
 ## Key Features

 - **Swiggy API Integration**: Fetches and displays live restaurant data.